Samsung’s Galaxy S20 5G phones may anger Verizon users, confuse others

 Samsung’s annual Galaxy Unpacked event for S-series phones is now in the history books, and there were some impressive announcements — the Galaxy Z Flip foldable looks cool, Galaxy Buds+ will sound better, and every new Galaxy S20 phone includes 5G support.
 That’s a big step up from last year, when only the largest and most expensive Galaxy S10 featured 5G.

-Unfortunately, there’s some bad news regarding the standard S20, especially if you’re a Verizon customer: The entry level model (if you can call a $1,000 phone “entry level”) won’t be available for Verizon’s 5G network for a while.
+Unfortunately, there’s some bad news regarding the standard S20, especially if you’re a Verizon customer: The entry level model (if you can call a $1,000 phone “entry level”) won’t be available for Verizon’s 5G network for a while — the second quarter of 2020, Verizon says.
 That means Verizon customers interested in a Galaxy S20 will need to pony up for the $1,200 S20+ or the $1,400 S20 Ultra.
 The decision can’t possibly have been made lightly, since Verizon is one of Samsung’s largest U.S. phone vendors, and was the first to get last year’s S10 5G.

 Verizon’s omission of the Galaxy S20 appears set to give its rivals AT&T, T-Mobile, Sprint, and U.S. Cellular a multi-month lead on selling the $1,000 device.
 But they’ll have their own challenge to contend with, as the basic S20 only includes support for sub-6GHz 5G networks, not millimeter wave 5G.
 To access both types of networks, users will — surprise — need to choose the S20+ or S20 Ultra instead.